vicklr/materialized-model/README.md

 #### Node extraction query scopes

-Baum provides some query scopes which may be used to extract (remove) selected nodes from the current results set.
+Materialized Model provides some query scopes which may be used to extract (remove) selected nodes from the current results set.

 * `withoutNode(node)`: Excludes the specified node from the current results set.